ABACBS-2024-emcr-hackathon/ABACBS_2024_hackathon_agentic_wf/README.md

 ## About the Hackathon

 The ABACBS 2024 Hackathon is an event organized by the Australian Bioinformatics and Computational Biology Society.
 This project serves as a starting point for participants interested in exploring agentic workflows with local LLMs.

 The challenge which we set on the day was the learn how to use a local LLM to parse soft files from the Gene Expression Omnibus (GEO) and extract key pieces of information.
+There are two solutions to that listed above.

 ## Repository Structure